 Ohio drug trafficking charges may lead to severe consequences.
 Without skilled legal representation is essential for defendants facing serious criminal charges.
-An experienced drug trafficking defense attorney from Williams, Kratcoski & Can has the experience, legal knowledge and familiarity with the court system that may make it possible to have these charges reduced or dropped.
+An experienced drug trafficking defense attorney from Williams, Kratcoski, Griffin & Can, LLC has the experience, legal knowledge and familiarity with the court system that may make it possible to have these charges reduced or dropped.

 Ohio Revised Code § 2925.03 defines drug trafficking as the act of selling, offering for sale, distributing, delivering, transporting or shipping a drug or other controlled substance.
 The law stipulates that the accused either knew or had reasonable cause to believe that can assist any criminal defendant to face serious charges head on.